davidsbatista/davidsbatista.net/_posts/2018-05-09-Named_Entity_Evaluation.md

 The [Language-Independent Named Entity Recognition task](http://www.aclweb.org/anthology/W03-0419) introduced at CoNLL-2003 measures the performance of the systems in terms of precision, recall and f1-score, where:

  _"precision is the percentage of named entities found by the learning system that are correct.
-Recall is the percentage of named entities present in the corpus that are found by the system.
+Recall is the percentage of named entities in the corpus found by the system.
 A named entity is correct only if it is an exact match of the corresponding entity in the data file."_

- so basically it only considers scenarios I, II and III, the others described scenarios are not considered for evaluation.
+ so basically it only considers scenarios I, II and III, the other described scenarios are not considered for evaluation.

 #### __Automatic Content Extraction (ACE)__

-The ACE challenges use a more complex evaluation metric which include a weighting schema, I will not go into detail here, and just point for the papers about it:
+The ACE challenges use a more complex evaluation metric which includes a weighting schema, I will not go into detail here, and just point for the papers about it:

 * __["Automatic Content Extraction 2008 Evaluation Plan (ACE08)"](http://www.eng.utah.edu/~cs6961/papers/ACE-2008-description.pdf)__